LokeshSingh-DA/SQL_Customer_Quaries/README.md

 - The data is sample data intended for SQL practice and portfolio demonstration; it should not be used as production data.
 - The scripts are designed for a new database.
 Re-running the insertion script without clearing existing rows will cause primary-key or unique-key conflicts.
-- The project does not include a separate drop/reset script.
-To start over, use a new database or deliberately clear the tables in child-to-parent order.

 ## Author